Chagee: APAC expansion

-Chagee first entered the Singapore market in 2019 under a franchise partnership model, expanding to twelve outlets island-wide by 2021.
-The brand withdrew its franchise operations in early 2024 as part of a decision to transition to company-owned outlets.
-It made its Singapore comeback on 2 August 2024 at Orchardgateway, followed by new outlets at Plaza Singapura and Raffles Place.
-Singapore also serves as CHAGEE’s Southeast Asia headquarters.
-In May 2025, CHAGEE opened its first sign language store in Singapore at the National University of Singapore (NUS).
+In 2019 the company opened stores in Singapore and Malaysia, its first stores outside of China.
+Chagee first entered the Singapore market under a franchise partnership model, expanding to twelve outlets island-wide by 2021.
+In early 2024, Chagee withdrew its franchise operations in Singapore as part of a decision to transition to company-owned outlets.
+It re-opened in Singapore in August 2024 with store locations at Orchard Gateway, Plaza Singapura, and Raffles Place.
+In May 2025, Chagee opened its first sign language store in Singapore at the National University of Singapore (NUS).
+As of 2024, Singapore served as Chagee's Southeast Asia headquarters.

+Chagee opened its first location in Malaysia in the capital of Kuala Lumpur in August 2019 under the name BaWangChaJi.
+The company changed the name to Chagee Malaysia in 2021.
+By 2024, Chagee operated over 100 stores in Malaysia.

+Chagee's first store in Thailand opened in 2022.
+By 2025, Chagee had opened additional stores in Thailand, including one on the 74th floor of the King Power Mahanakhon skyscraper in Bangkok.

+In 2025, Chagee opened new locations in Singapore, Malaysia, Thailand, Indonesia, the Philippines, and Vietnam, including its first pet-friendly store in the Philippines.
+Chagee operated 207 company-owned and 138 franchised teahouses outside of China as of December 2025.

+In May 2026, Chagee opened its first three stores in South Korea.

+US expansion

+On April 17, 2025, Chagee raised $411 million through its initial public offering in the United States.
+On its Nasdaq debut the same day, Chagee stock closed at $33.75 per share, bringing the company's valuation to $6.2 billion.

+Chagee opened its first US location in April 2025 at the Westfield Century City mall in Los Angeles.
+The company's US headquarters are located in Irvine, California.
+As of February 2026, Chagee operated six US stores, all located in Southern California: Brea, Culver City, Del Amo, Long Beach, Mission Viejo, and Torrance.
+For its US locations, Chagee launched an evening tea service in 2025 that includes a tea sommelier and a flight of several types of tea.

 Controversies

 Malaysia 'Tear & Win' rigging controversy

 In November 2024, Chagee held a 'Tear & Win' lottery as part of 7th anniversary commemoration of the brand's presence in Malaysia.
-A Malaysian X user, naquib uploaded a viral video of Chagee staff member at an undisclosed Chagee outlet “checking” the special cups to identify what was printed on the small paper tabs inside.
-The activity has caused suspicion among internet users about the lottery rigging.
-After the video went viral Chagee Malaysia decided to take legal action against naquib for defamation and demand him to remove the video immediately to protect staff's privacy.
+A Malaysian Twitter user, naquib uploaded a viral video of Chagee staff member at an undisclosed Chagee outlet "checking" the special cups to identify what was printed on the small paper tabs inside.
+The incident raised suspicion among internet users about possible lottery manipulation.
+After the video went viral, Chagee Malaysia announced legal action against naquib for defamation, demanding the user to remove the video immediately to protect the privacy of the company's staff.

 After causing uproar among Malaysians, Chagee would later issue an apology and stated the behaviour does not reflect the company standard.
 In order to prevent such incident from happening again, Chagee has switched the gift system from giving up physical items directly into QR code slips.